National Laboratory of the Rockies

-The National Renewable Energy Laboratory (NREL) in the US specializes in the research and development of renewable energy, energy efficiency, energy systems integration, and sustainable transportation.
+The National Laboratory of the Rockies (NLR), formerly the National Renewable Energy Laboratory (NREL), in the United States specializes in the research and development of renewable energy, energy efficiency, energy systems integration, and sustainable transportation.
 NREL is a federally funded research and development center sponsored by the Department of Energy and operated by the Alliance for Sustainable Energy, a joint venture between MRIGlobal and Battelle.
 Located in Golden, Colorado, NREL is home to the National Center for Photovoltaics, the National Bioenergy Center, and the National Wind Technology Center.
+On December 1, 2025, the Department of Energy announced a new name for NREL, the National Laboratory of the Rockies, pending Congressional authorization.

 History

 Establishment

 During the 1973 oil crisis, soaring energy prices caused gasoline shortages and contributed significantly to inflation.
-US President Gerald Ford openly recognized the need for greater energy independence at the September 1974 World Energy Conference in Detroit.
+U.S. president Gerald Ford openly recognized the need for greater energy independence at the September 1974 World Energy Conference in Detroit.
 A month later, the Solar Energy Research, Development and Demonstration Act of 1974 was signed.
 Section 10 of the bill explicitly outlined the establishment of the Solar Energy Research Institute, which opened in 1977 and was operated by Midwest Research Institute.
 Paul Rappaport was the founding director.
 It was the first time a national-scale effort had ever been made to advance solar power.